Factbox - Top steel exporters to the United States

-(Reuters) - The United States is the world’s biggest steel importing nation, buying 35.6 million tonnes of the building raw material in 2017.
+(Reuters) - U.S. President Donald Trump has announced import tariffs of 25 percent on steel and 10 percent on aluminium but exempted Canada and Mexico and offered the possibility of exemptions for other allies.

-U.S. President Donald Trump is planning to impose a 25 percent tariff on steel imports and 10 percent on aluminium in a bid to protect American jobs.
-But other countries have threatened with retaliatory actions, fuelling fears of a global trade war.
+The United States is the world’s biggest steel importer, buying 35.6 million tonnes in 2017.

 1. Canada 16.7 pct